bchiang7/v4/src/content/contact/index.md

 title: 'Get In Touch'
 ---

-Although I'm not currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+Although I'm not currently looking for any new employment opportunities, I do set aside a limited amount of time to provide consulting services.
+If your team needs expertise in ingesting large amounts of data, building an analytics pipeline, designing a database schema, or optimizing slow SQL indices/queries, please feel free to email me!
+I would appreciate that recruitment queries go through my (LinkedIn)[https://www.linkedin.com/in/michaelladerman/].